You own what must be true.

 The boundary keeps moving.

 The split is between known work and judgement work.
-Known work is the set of patterns we understand well enough to hand off, and the agents keep getting better at it.
-Judgement work is deciding what must be true and owning it: which commitments matter, what happens when they conflict, and what we are willing to answer for.
+Known work is the patterns we understand well enough to hand to an agent, and the agents keep getting better at it.
+Judgement work is deciding what must be true and owning it: which commitments matter, what happens when they conflict, and what we will answer for.
+Where the split falls will keep changing, so we look for people who hold the judgement rather than the tasks they do by hand this month.

 What we mean by senior

 We think in terms of core, specialty and level.
 Core is what every engineer answers for: full-stack judgement and knowing the infrastructure.
-Your specialty is the part of how we build that you make better.
-Level is simply how much you can answer for, and seniority here is exactly that: the calls others build on, the parts of the platform you own, and the standard you set.
+Your specialty is the part of how we build that you make better, whether that is architecture, reliability, quality, performance or tooling.
+Level is how much you can answer for: the calls others build on, the parts of the platform you own, and the standard you set.

 We review applications on a rolling basis, so earlier is better.
-Send a short note on what you have built and where you have owned what must be true, with a link to your work, and we will take it from there.
+Email your application to careers@cur8.capital with the subject "Senior Software Engineer application", and include a short note on what you have built and where you have owned what must be true, with a link to your work.